 Preceptorship in Orthodontics

 The goal of the preceptorship is to provide educational experiences in the discipline of orthodontics to trained professionals in the dental field.
 The program is designed to provide the preceptor with an improved understanding of orthodontics and dento facial orthopedics and an opportunity to improve his/her knowledge in one or more areas of clinical practice, teaching or research.
-The UCSF Educational Support Services will complete the necessary paper work for enrollment.
-The orthodontic director(s) will determine the optimal time for the visit and provide faculty resources and courses.

 The program offers full participation in the didactic program and clinical observation in a modern orthodontic clinic working with our highly qualified faculty.
 In addition, there will be opportunities for limited research experience.

-In order to qualify for this opportunity, the candidate must have completed dental school from an accredited University in their home country, and have at least two-years of either private practice experience or been on the faculty at a university program.
+In order to qualify for this opportunity, the candidate must have completed dental school from an accredited university in their home country, and have at least two years of either private practice experience or been on the faculty at a university program.

 The applicant must submit documentation to verify their dental education and also provide at least two letters of recommendation from faculty in the dental school from which they graduated.
 A TOEFL test is required to ensure proficiency in the English language.